iTyran/SK_Parkour/projects/Parkour/doc/parkour_game_starter_kit.md

 ## Chapter 10: Adding Coins and Rocks
 Until now, you have a runner run in map world, but a complete parkour game requires two more things: coin and rock.

 Coin is the game rewords.
-When the runner hit coin, the coin will disappear.
+When the runner hits the coin, the coin will disappear.
 But rock is an obstacle.
-When the runner hit rock, the game will over.
+When the runner hits the rock, game over.

 In addition to the collision handling, they have no difference.
 Let's start with coin.

-Create a js file named "Coin.js" and add to Xcode project as we done before.
-Replace it's contents with following:
+Create a js file named "Coin.js" and add it to Xcode project as we done before.
+Replace its contents with following:

     var Coin = cc.Class.extend({
         space:null,